Kawai KDP-110 review: Better Than the KDP-90?

 Of course, while I’m sure it’s no doubt implied, I would be remiss if I didn’t mention that the KDP-110 comes with 88 grade weighted keys.
 Just like what you’d expect to feel on a traditional piano.

-And below, please take a minute to view some of the best-selling digital pianos on Amazon, and see how well they stack up to the KDP-110.
+And below, please take a minute to view some of the best-selling digital pianos online, and see how well they stack up to the KDP-110.

 How Does the KDP-110 Sound?